Shivam29rathore/stage-f-12-startup-success/model/readme.md

 ## The .arc file is placed for conviniency in accessing the notebook.

+If the notebook is too large for downloading, split-down versions have been placed in the repo.

+The print out of the original notebook is also in this folder in case needed.

-* the pickled files are for reproductablity
+## The pickled files are for reproductablity